-2. All out-of-country travel must be approved by the Chief Financial Officer or Provost in advance of the trip.
+2. All out-of-country travel must be approved by the Vice Chancellor for Finance and Administration or Provost in advance of the trip.

 1. The travel must involve a travel destination located at least 35 miles from the employee’s regularly assigned duty station or home, whichever is less.

 2. Excess lodging is allowed when the employee is attending a seminar or conference and is staying at the conference site or a recommended hotel, when an employee is in a high cost area and unable to secure lodging within the current allowance, or when the employee submits in writing an opinion that his/her personal safety or security us unattainable with the current allowance.